gabriel-milan/Akuanduba/README.md

 The **Managers** (*DataframeManager*, *ToolManager* and *ServiceManager*) are all based on the *Manager* class, the only difference among them is that they manage different things.
 You can manage *data frames*, *tools* and *services*, respectively.
 In other words, you can attach them with the *\_\_add\_\_* operation and retrieve them with the *retrieve* method.
 The things you attach to these managers will run in the order you do it (execution will be better discussed later).

-The **Trigger** is a class that inherits from *AkuandubaTool*.
-Its purpose is to build an object you can attach multiple hypothesis tests in order to trigger an action.
-There's a functional version of this *tool* on this version of Akuanduba, but it still doesn't satisfy me.
-I'll be working on improvements.
+The **AkuandubaTrigger** is a class that inherits from *AkuandubaTool*.
+Its purpose is to build an object you can attach multiple hypothesis tests (that must inherit from *TriggerCondition*) and *tools* in order to trigger the *execute* method of all these *tools*.
+You can use three types of triggers: 'and', 'or' and 'xor', all of them self-explanatory.

 ## Execution